g_order is incorrect for unsaturated carbons

 The solution to this fix is thus to fix the definition of Scd for unsaturated carbons, and ensure that the molecular axes are always correct - specifically, Sz always needs to be parallel to the double bond (currently only correct for the C9 carbon as defined in the GROMOS force field, for example).
 I have a heavily modified version of g_order that makes these changes amongst others, but is probably too different from the current version to be useful as is.
 If anyone wants I can clean up the code to remove unnecessary changes and upload it to at least serve as a template for fixing this bug in the future.

 #2 Updated by David van der Spoel over 5 years ago

 thanks for loking into this issue. your description seems to be rather discouraging as we can not have tools that implicitly assume we are using a certain force field, and it even sounds like the lipid types are hardcoded. we used to have more such tools but are trying to phase them out. doescthe paper you mention give any formulae that are not dependent on knowing the geometry?

-#3 Updated by Erik Lindahl over 4 years ago
+#3 Updated by Erik Lindahl almost 5 years ago

 David: g_order already has an option -unsat that should be used for unsaturated carbons, and the fix here seems to only concern that case.
 However, the present patch is a bit too dirty to apply right away, so this will have to wait until somebody has time to clean it up (or rewrite g_order properly).

-#7 Updated by Thomas Piggot almost 2 years ago
+#7 Updated by Thomas Piggot about 2 years ago

 Some of my recent work has been looking at comparing different tools for the calculation of these order parameters.
 The modified version of g_order here from Chris still doesn't perform this calculation correctly for the double bond.
 Reid sent me his code and with some slight modifications I have a version that works correctly for these united-atom unsaturated double bonds.
 There are also some further modifications that calculate the individual hydrogen atom order parameters in united-atom methylene groups.